top of page

 Benefits:

 2. Reduction in Swelling and Edema Swelling (edema) often occurs as a result of injury, surgery, or chronic conditions like varicose veins.
-Compression therapy helps reduce this swelling by preventing fluid from accumulating in tissues and encouraging the natural drainage of lymphatic fluid.

 4. Pain Relief By promoting circulation and reducing inflammation, compression therapy can help alleviate pain in muscles and joints.
 It is often used to manage chronic pain conditions such as arthritis, tendonitis, and fibromyalgia.
-Compression works by providing gentle pressure to affected areas, which can help reduce pain and discomfort.

 Contraindications: